Dubbing: Subtitles

 In Portugal, one terrestrial channel, TVI, dubbed U.S. series like Dawson's Creek into Portuguese.

 Dubbing and subtitling

 Netflix provides both subtitles and dubbed audio with its foreign language shows, including Brazil's dystopian 3% and the German thriller Dark.
 Viewer testing indicates that its audience is more likely to finish watching a series if they select to view it with dubbed audio rather than translated subtitles.
 Netflix now streams its foreign language content with dubbed audio as default in an effort to increase viewer retention.

+Voice-over translation

+In voice-over translation, unlike in dubbing, the translation is recorded over the original audio track which can be heard in the background.
+This method of translation is most often used in documentaries and news reports to translate words of foreign-language interviewees in countries where subtitling is not the norm.
+Voice-over translation with a single translator's voice used to be ubiquitous in Russian-speaking countries on films shown on cable television and sold on video, especially illegal copies.
+In Poland, it remains the standard localization technique on television and (as an option) on many DVDs; full dubbing is generally reserved for children's material.

 Dubbing into varieties

 Hispanic America and Spain use different versions of dubbed films and series.
 Due to the variety of Spanish accents in Latin America, the dubbing for this region is made in Standard Spanish, which avoids colloquialisms and whose pronunciation, vocabulary, and grammatical features are not recognizable as belonging to any particular Latin American country.
 For this reason, it is made in different countries, mainly in Mexico, Argentina and Colombia, for the entire continent.
 In addition, some films have been dubbed to the accent of a certain region of Spanish-speaking Latin America, such as the animated movie The Incredibles, which in addition to being dubbed into European and Standard Spanish, was dubbed into the Rioplatense and Mexican varieties.

 Similarly, in Flanders, the Dutch-speaking region of Belgium, cartoons are often dubbed locally by Flemish artists rather than using soundtracks produced in the Netherlands.

 Sometimes, films are also dubbed into several German dialects (Berlinerisch, Kölsch, Saxonian, Austro-Bavarian or Swiss German), especially animated films and Disney films.
 They are as an additional "special feature" to entice the audience into buying it.
 Popular animated films dubbed into German variety include Asterix films (in addition to its Standard German version, every film has a particular variety version), The Little Mermaid, Shrek 2, Cars, (+ Austrian German) and Up (+ Austrian German).